 Throughout recent history, America has systematically weakened the opportunity to obtain the “American Dream”.
 Artificial barriers and restrictions towards the many have been erected by the few.
 To date the many have accepted and conformed to the economic inequality in the system.
 However, the future is not an absolute.
 There is evidence of a societal shift on the horizon, and much opportunity to create change.
 How will you live in the future?

-If you enjoyed this story, please hit the ❤ button below.
+If you enjoyed this piece, please comment and show your support below.
 Thank you!